Overview of Fact Table

-- Fact Table Grain: Grain of a table depicts the level of the detail or the depth of the information that is contained in that table.
-More the level, more the efficiency of the table.
+- Fact Table Grain: The grain of a table depicts the level of the detail or the depth of the information that is contained in that table.
+More the level, the more the efficiency of the table.

 - Sparse Data: There are records that have attributes containing null values or measures.
 They provide no information.